A-junaid-K/A-junaid-K/README.md

-- 👋 Hi, I’m Junaid
+- 👋 Hi, I’m Abdullah Junaid
 - 👀 I’m Passoinate in Coding
-- 🌱 I’m currently learning Go programming language and exploring Docker and K8s
+- 🌱 I’m immersed in learning Go programming language and exploring Docker and K8s
-- 📫 How to reach me www.linkedin.com/in/abdullah-junaid-482b45271
+- 📫 Connect me in Linkdn www.linkedin.com/in/abdullah-junaid-482b45271

 <!---
 A-junaid-K/A-junaid-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.